Skip to content

 Incident Title

-The incident title displayed in the Unrecovered Incidents Explorer comes directly from the title set during the monitor rule configuration.
-It represents the title used when the detection object last triggered the incident.
+The incident title displayed in the Unresolved Incidents Explorer comes directly from the title set during the monitor rule configuration.
+It represents the title used when that detection object last triggered an event.
+Titles typically contain key variable substitutions, such as hostname, metric value, etc., facilitating quick identification of the problematic object.

 Duration

-Indicates the time from when the current detection object first triggered an anomaly and generated an incident until the end time of the current time widget, e.g., 5 minutes (08/20 17:53:00 ~ 17:57:38).
+Indicates the time from when the current detection object first triggered an abnormal event until the end time of the current time widget, e.g., 5 minutes (08/20 17:53:00 ~ 17:57:38).
+This duration reflects the fault's persistence and is an important basis for assessing impact scope and urgency.
+If the duration exceeds the expected recovery time, it is recommended to prioritize handling or escalate.

 Alert Notification

-The alert notification status when the current detection object last triggered the incident.
+The alert notification status for the last triggered event of the current detection object, indicating whether the incident has reached relevant personnel.
 It mainly includes the following three statuses:

-• Mute: Indicates the current incident is affected by a mute rule but no alert notification was sent externally.
+• Mute: Indicates the current incident is affected by a mute rule but no alert notification has been sent externally.
+The event is only recorded within the system and no external alert notifications are sent, suitable for known issues or maintenance windows.

-• Identifier of the actual notified Notification Target: Includes DingTalk bot, WeCom bot, Lark bot, etc.
+• Identifier of the actual sent notification target: Includes DingTalk bot, WeCom bot, Lark bot, etc., indicating the alert has been successfully pushed to the corresponding channel.

 Monitor Detection Type